-There are new requirements to become a third party administrator in Maryland in 2019.
-With the passage of Senate Bill 22, third party administrators are now required to submit evidence of a surety bond with their application materials.
+With the passage of Senate Bill 22, third party administrators in Maryland must now provide a surety bond with their application materials.

 What is a Third Party Administrator?